-Broadcom Cayman L.P., or the Partnership, is an exempted limited partnership formed under the laws of the Cayman Islands in order to effect the business combination between Avago and BRCM.
-Broadcom is the Partnership's sole General Partner and currently owns a majority interest (by vote and value) in the Partnership.
-The acquisition of BRCM, or the Broadcom Merger, closed on February 1, 2016.
+Broadcom Cayman L.P., or the Partnership, is an exempted limited partnership formed under the laws of the Cayman Islands.
+Broadcom is the Partnership's sole General Partner and owns a majority interest (by vote and value) in the Partnership.